What is Prader-Willi syndrome?

 Early intervention services for children with Prader-Willi syndrome

 Although there’s no cure for Prader-Willi syndrome, early intervention can make a difference.
-Through early intervention services, you can work with health professionals to treat your child’s symptoms, support your child, improve outcomes for your child and help him reach his full potential.
+Through early intervention services, you can work with health professionals to choose therapy options to treat your child’s symptoms, support your child, improve outcomes for your child, and help your child reach his full potential.

 The team of professionals involved in supporting you and your child might include paediatricians, dietitians, physiotherapists, speech pathologists, endocrinologists, occupational therapists and special education teachers.